 But, like any well-oiled machine, there’s always room for adjusting the components of your marketing mix to adapt to changes, especially those driven by the preferences and behaviors of your buyers.

-This is important to remember when seeking guidance from consultants AND marketing companies.
+This is important to remember when seeking guidance from consultants AND marketing agencies.
 If they advocate that your marketing mix is a “set it and forget it” kind of process, it’s time to look elsewhere.
 Ideally, for the true professional who understands that your mix should continue to evolve, and using the 4 P’s of marketing to guide it is a proven, time-tested technique.

 That’s not to say four (or even seven) elements are all that there is to creating a proper marketing mix.
 That sorely misses the point and diminishes the depth and breadth of actual marketing planning and strategy.
 This is especially true since the world (and marketing world) has changed dramatically since the 4 P’s of marketing were introduced as Marketing Theory over 50 years ago.